thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

 #### About the developer
-Hi I'm Ryan 👋 I made Pixel Paws for a real simple reason: I bought my kids Apple Watches and they really wanted an app to care for a pet on their wrist -- Tamagotchi-style.
-After browsing the App Store it became clear there was nothing that met *both* my kids' criteria, and mine as a parent.

-They wanted a simple game where they could play with pets and unlock new ones.
-I wanted something private, safe, and low-cost -- with no ads, tracking, or pressure.

-So I built Pixel Paws — a tiny game with a big heart.
-It's made with kids in mind, but great for anyone who loves Gigapet-style games.
-If you're looking for something sweet, safe, and a little bit silly, you may just love Pixel Paws!

-Thanks for checking it out ❤️
+Hi, I’m Ryan!
+I made Pixel Paws because my kids wanted a fun pet game on their Apple Watches – kind of like a modern Tamagotchi.
+They just wanted to play with pets and unlock new ones, while I needed something safe, private, and no hidden in-app purchases.
+So, I built Pixel Paws – a simple game with a big heart, perfect for kids and anyone who loves a little retro pet fun.
+Thanks for checking it out! ❤️